Frequently Asked Questions

 - What can I do to help people get their voter ID?

 You can contribute to VoteRiders’ Voter ID Clinics to help ensure eligible citizens have the identification they need in order to vote.
-You can also refer attorneys you may know in our targeted states (AL, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX and VA) to become Attorney Voter Advocates.
+You can also refer attorneys you may know in our targeted states (AL, AZ, FL, GA, IN, KS, MS, NC, NH, RI, SC, TN, TX, VA and WI) to become Attorney Voter Advocates.
 Learn other ways you can help Spread the Word.

 - I want to donate but I want to know where my money goes!